 Now, we add and subtract the original equation in order to simplify to two separate equations:

 The equation for $Y$ is a Sylvester equation, which can be solved by the Bartels–Stewart algorithm implemented in many software packages.
-Its computational cost is $\mathcal O \left( M^3 \right)$ arithmetical operations, that can be viewed negligible.
-Once $Y$ is found, we solve for $X$:
+Its computational cost is $\mathcal O \left( M^3 \right)$ arithmetical operations, which can be viewed as negligible.
+Once $Y$ has been found, we solve for $X$:

 This ensures that $X = ( \delta \varepsilon_{kj} )$ remains symmetric.
 The second matrix $Y$ is not needed by itself.